Salvador, Bahia: Metro

 The creation of the system was one of the actions for urban mobility in preparation for the 2014 FIFA World Cup.
 The connection of Line 2 with Line 1 connects Magalhães International Airport to Downtown Salvador and the Fonte Nova Stadium.
 Line 2 also integrates Rótula do Abacaxi and the neighboring beach city of Lauro de Freitas.

-Monorail
+Light rail

-The two line SkyRail Bahia monorail network is due to open in 2022.
+A two-line SkyRail Bahia monorail network was due to open in 2022.
+However, this project was canceled in 2023 due to project delays and irregularities, being replaced by the Salvador LRT.The LRT went into partial operation on 29 June 2026.

 Highways

 The BR-101 and BR-116 federal highways cross Bahia from north to south, connecting Salvador to the rest of the country.
 At the Feira de Santana junction, take the BR-324 state highway.
 The capital of Bahia is served by several coach companies from almost every Brazilian state.
 BR-242, starting at São Roque do Paraguaçu (transversal direction), is linked to BR-116, bound to the middle–west region.
 Among the state highways stands BA-099, which makes connection to the north coast and BA-001, which makes connection to the south of Bahia.
 Buses provide direct service to most major Brazilian cities, including Rio de Janeiro, São Paulo, and Brasília, as well as regional destinations.
 In 2007, the city had 586,951 vehicles, the largest number of the Northern and Northeastern Brazil.
 Salvador has 2,500 public buses, and 2 million people are transported every day.